Ben-Network/Ben-Bot/README.md

 - **MySQL Integration**: Stores and manages keyword activations in a database.
 - **Cache Management**: Reduces database queries with an optimized caching system.
 - **Security-Focused**: No personal user data is stored, ensuring privacy.
+- **Cloud-Hosted**: You can invite our official hosted version and join the fun!
 - **Self-Hosting**: Fully open-source and easy to host on your own.

 ---

+## **Cloud Hosted**
+Ben can be pretty hard to install due to the MySQL requirement, and lack of support for other database systems, so we host our own official version

 ## **Security and Privacy**